shrushti20/Emotion-Detection-in-Augumented-Text/README.md

-# Emotion Detection in Augumented Text
+# Emotion Detection in Augumentative Text

 Repository for a master's thesis project on **emotion recognition in argumentative text under domain shift**.
 The work studies how emotion classifiers trained on general-domain corpora transfer to the argumentative **CONTARGA** setting, and compares those supervised models with prompt-based large language model inference.
 The thesis motivation and scope center on benchmarking cross-domain emotion recognition, analyzing errors, and relating predicted emotions to convincingness in arguments.